Knowledge-Graph-Hub/kg-example/README.md

 **Implementation**

-[Use this template](https://github.com/Knowledge-Graph-Hub/kg-dtm-template/generate) to generate a template in the desired repository and then refactor the strng `project_name` in the project to the desired project.
+[Use this template](https://github.com/Knowledge-Graph-Hub/kg-dtm-template/generate) to generate a template in the desired repository and then refactor the string `project_name` in the project to the desired project name.